 “The best manager is the one who has sense enough to pick good people to do what he wants done, and self-restraint to keep from meddling with them while they do it.” – Theodore Roosevelt

-How to be a great manager?
-Excellent managers come in all shapes and sizes.
+How to be a great manager or leader?
+Excellent leaders and managers come in all shapes and sizes.
 They can be extroverted or introverted, loud and quiet, stressed or relaxed.
 Management style is as unique as personalities.
-But while the elements of managerial style may vary, there are absolutes one can point to about management substance and what can be universally agreed to be the qualities of a great manager.
+But while the elements of managerial style may vary, there are absolutes one can point to about management substance and what can be universally agreed to be the qualities of a great leader.

 Here are 5 things we think the best managers do – and don’t do: